Walter Rothschild, 2nd Baron Rothschild: Military activities

-Despite his health, Rothschild served part-time as an officer in a Territorial Army unit, the Royal Buckinghamshire Yeomanry, where he was a captain from July 1902, promoted to major in 1903 and retiring in 1909.
+Despite his health, Rothschild served part-time as an officer in a Territorial Army unit, the Royal Buckinghamshire Yeomanry, where he was a captain from July 1902 until he was promoted to major in 1903, before retiring in 1909.

 Zionism and Balfour Declaration

-As an active Zionist and a close friend of Chaim Weizmann, he worked to formulate the draft declaration for a Jewish homeland in Palestine.
+As an active Zionist and a close friend of Chaim Weizmann, he worked to formulate the draft declaration for a Jewish homeland in British Mandate-Palestine.
 On 2 November 1917, he received a letter from the British foreign secretary, Arthur Balfour, addressed to his London home at 148 Piccadilly.
 In the letter, the British government declared its support for the establishment in Palestine of "a national home for the Jewish people".
 The letter became known as the Balfour Declaration.

 Peerage

-Walter inherited the British peerage title "Baron Rothschild" from his father Nathan Mayer Rothschild, 1st Baron Rothschild in 1915.
+Walter inherited the British peerage title Baron Rothschild from his father Nathan Rothschild, 1st Baron Rothschild, in 1915.
 He died in 1937 at Tring Park, Hertfordshire, aged 69, and was buried in Willesden Jewish Cemetery, London.
-He had no legitimate children and his younger brother Charles Rothschild had predeceased him, so the title was inherited by his nephew (Nathaniel Mayer) Victor Rothschild.
+He had no legitimate children, and his younger brother Charles had predeceased him, so the title was inherited by his nephew Victor.

 Furthermore, he also inherited the title "Baron de Rothschild" (Freiherr von Rothschild) of the Austrian nobility, which was an authorized title in the United Kingdom by Warrant of 27 April 1932.

 In 1838, Queen Victoria had authorized the use of this Austrian title in the United Kingdom.